-Must ideally be placed beneath the waterline for optimal yield/output.

-\rightarrow Note: If it is not possible to install the motor block beneath the waterline, it is recommended to install the optional booster pump.

-- > Composed of the 120 or 230 Volts motor.

-- > Must be installed in a ventilated space.

-- > A circuit breaker is provided.
+- Must ideally be placed beneath the waterline for optimal yield/output. - →Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump. - ➤ Composed of the 12 or 24 Volt motor and the 120 or 230 Volt motor. - ➤ Must be installed in a ventilated space. - > A fuse holder is provided.

+For the 12V model, you must ensure significant ventilation of the motor block.